togatoga/togasat/README.md

-# Togasat
+# togasat

-Togasat is CDCL SAT Solver for programming contest.
+togasat based on minisat is CDCL SAT Solver for programming contest.
-Togasat is based on minisat.

 ## Install